-This recipe is so easy!
-You just need to allow for time.
+This recipe for authentic Italian gluten-free focaccia bread is so easy!
+You just need to allow for time, but not much really!
+20 minutes to prep, one hour to rise (or more if you have time) and 30 minutes to bake.
 I like to prepare the dough in the morning, let it rest & rise during the day and bake it just before dinner.

 Focaccia derived its name from the Latin words “panis focacius”.
 Panis means bread.
 Focacius means central fireplace.
 This fireplace was traditionally located in the centre of Roman homes where the focaccia was cooked in the hot ashes.

-- 4 tablespoons store-bought buttermilk or mix 4 tablespoons of milk with one teaspoon of lemon (allow to rest for 5 minutes before using)
+- 4 tbsp store-bought buttermilk or mix 4 tablespoons of milk with one teaspoon of lemon (allow to rest for 5 minutes before using)

 - 2 eggs, lightly beaten

 - 350 ml warm milk

 - Olive oil, for brushing tin and top of focaccia

 - 1 garlic clove

 - Mix the yeast, honey & warm water in a small bowl.